Individual Therapy FAQ

 If your question is not answered here, feel free to reach out via the Contact page.

 • My work is open and welcoming to any adults (18+) living in California who might resonate with my offerings.
-I especially enjoy working with artists, creatives, critical thinkers, LGBTQIA2S+ folx, activists, and individuals who may not be particularly stoked on life but who are nonetheless committed to sticking around.
+I especially enjoy working with deep-thinkers, intellectualizers, artists, creatives, LGBTQIA2S+ folx, and other individuals who may not be particularly stoked on life but who are nonetheless committed to sticking around.
+I especially enjoy working with folks who have a lot to say and are self-directed (though this is by no means a requirement!).
 I love peering into and discussing the darkness of our existence; however, I am excited to work with anyone with whom the vibe is right, and my work by no means solely focuses on darkness.
 Humor and joy are important, too!

 That said, here's a non-comprehensive list of topics/situations that arise often in my work: